cerenyildiiz/survival-titanic-dataset-machine-learning/README.md

 $H_1$: There is a statistically significant difference in age between those who survived and those who did not survive.

 In the given plot, p = 0.16 > 0.05.
-We cannot reject H0.
-Therefore, there is no statistically significant difference in age between those who survived and those who did not survive.
+We cannot reject $H_0$.Therefore, there is no statistically significant difference in age between those who survived and those who did not survive.

 ## Graph 2